nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to <ins>list flashcards (UC02)</ins>
-2. User requests to clear all flashcards in the list
+1. User requests to clear all flashcards in the list
-3. SWEe! clears the list
+2. SWEe! clears the list

-    Use case ends.

-**Extensions**

-* 1a.
-The list is empty.

     Use case ends.

 #### Use case: UC08 - Find flashcards